-Adequate housing and commercial development are is needed to serve the resident population and visitors but must be consistent with continued resource uses for agricultural production, commercial fishing, and timber, as well as, the protection of sensitive coastal resources and available services.
+Adequate housing and commercial development is needed to serve the resident population and visitors but must be consistent with continued resource uses for agricultural production, commercial fishing, and timber, as well as, the protection of sensitive coastal resources and available services.

 Most new residential development is planned in Bodega Bay, where a full range of public services can be efficiently provided.
 The present alignment of State Highway 1 through this area is a major development constraint due to traffic congestion.
+The previous Local Coastal Plan limited residential development in Bodega Bay based on construction of a State Highway 1 Bypass, but that project is no longer planned for construction and is not included in the General Plan or the Local Coastal Plan.